Bartholomaeus Pitiscus

 Front Cover of the 1612 edition of Trigonometriæ sive de dimensione triangulorum libri quinque.

-Bartholomaeus Pitiscus (also Barthélemy or Bartholomeo; August 24, 1561 - August 24, 1613) was a 16th-century German trigonometrist, astronomer and theologian who first coined the word trigonometry.
+Bartholomaeus Pitiscus (also Barthélemy or Bartholomeo; August 24, 1561 - August 24, 1613) was a 16th-century German trigonometrist, astronomer and theologian who coined the word trigonometry.

 Biography

-Pitiscus was born to poor parents in Grünberg (now Zielona Góra, Poland), then part of the Duchy of Glogau/Głogów, one of the Habsburg-ruled Duchies of Silesia.
+Pitiscus was born to poor parents in Słone near Grünberg (now Zielona Góra, Poland), then part of the Duchy of Glogau/Głogów, one of the Habsburg-ruled Duchies of Silesia.

 He studied theology in Zerbst and Heidelberg.
 A Calvinist, he was appointed to teach the ten-year-old Frederick IV, Elector Palatine of the Rhine, by Frederick's Calvinist uncle Johann Casimir of Simmern, as Frederick's father had died in 1583.
 Pitiscus was subsequently appointed court chaplain at Breslau (Wrocław) and court preacher to Frederick.
 Pitiscus supported Frederick's subsequent measures against the Roman Catholic Church.

 Pitiscus died in Heidelberg.
 The lunar crater Pitiscus is named after him.

 The classical scholar Samuel Pitiscus (1637–1727) was his nephew.